KarAshutosh/simpleFileIntegrityMonitor/Readme.md

 The program generates a hash for each file in a directory and its subdirectories and compares the current hash values with the previous hash values saved in a file named lastHash.txt.
 If there are any changes in the hash values, the program writes the new hash values to a new file named newHash.txt and updates the lastHash.txt file with the new hash values.

-In v_1_0_FMI.py it updates the log.txt file on detecting changes.
+In v_1_0_FMI.py it updates the log.txt file on detecting changes with timestamps.

 In v_1_1_FMI.py it also sends an email notification to notify the recipient of the changes detected.